-The factor analysis's main outcome and intended contribution is the proposed taxonomy comprising CSFs for PPP implementation in transportation infrastructure projects in emerging economies.
-According to Tarraco (2005), taxonomies can be used to classify previous research, lay the foundation for theorising, and promote common understanding or conceptual alignment about factors (Pieroni et al., 2019).
+The factor analysis's main outcome and intended contribution is the proposed taxonomy comprising CSFs for PPPs implementation in transportation infrastructure projects in emerging economies.
+According to Tarraco (2005), taxonomies can be used to classify previous research, lay the foundation for theorising and promote common understanding or conceptual alignment about factors (Pieroni, McAloone and Pigosso, 2019).
 As discussed in this section, the qualitative phase offered means to interpret the emerged taxonomy (four-factor solution) from the factor analysis.

-Component 1 - Partnership and procurement factors
+Component 1: Partnership and procurement factors

-Component 1 explaining 47.106% of the variance was called "partnership and procurement".
+Component 1 explaining 47.106% of the variance was called "Partnership and procurement".
 It comprised relational elements between public and private partners and ease of procurement.
-This component comprised the following seven items "capable public and private partners", "shared authority between public and private partners", "commitment of public/private sector", "competitive procurement", "well-organised public agency" and "efficient procurement process" with factor loadings of 0.872, 0.712, 0.692, 0.675, 0.660, 0.636 and 0.516 respectively.
+This component comprised the following seven items: "Capable public and private partners", "Shared authority between public and private partners", "Experience", "Commitment of public/private sector", "Competitive procurement", "Well-organised public agency" and "Efficient procurement process" with factor loadings of 0.872, 0.712, 0.692, 0.675, 0.660, 0.636 and 0.516, respectively.
 The grouping is in line with Li et al.'s (2005) findings.
-"Shared authority between public and private partners", "well-organised public body and promote the project), and "competitive procurement process" were grouped as effective procurement factors.
+"Shared authority between public and private partners", "Well-organised public agency" (to negotiate on behalf of the public body and promote the project) and "Competitive procurement process" were grouped as effective procurement factors.

 One of the participants revealed that shared authority was concerning responsibilities and representation in the partnership.
-In addition, "the experience of different parties in bringing together the team was crucial about who goes there, who was already running airports in South Africa, and how to do the similar" (P5).
+In addition, "the experience of different parties in bringing together the team was crucial about who goes there, who was already running airports in South Africa and how to do the similar" (P5).

 On the contrary, another believed that "experience does not count much.
 What counts more is the financial capacity to provide those facilities" (P2).